-30-minute weekenight dinner.
-It's a vegan chili that tastes like it's slow simmered for hours.
+This 30-minute weekenight dinner is a vegetarian chili that tastes like it's slow simmered for hours.
 The hint of Chinese five-spice powder is a nice spice surprise.
 If you serve it over spaghetti, it turns into Cincinnati-style chili.
-(I recommend 1 serving of Cincinnati-style chili as 3/4 cup chili + 2 ounce (dry) cooked whole-wheat spaghetti.)
+(1 serving of Cincinnati-style chili equals 3/4 cup chili + 2 ounce (dry) cooked whole-wheat spaghetti.)

 - 1 tablespoon vegetable oil